 It must feel good to be a pub.
 Everyone’s always excited to visit you, you’re always in good company, and your taps have beer coming out of them.
-Everyone knows that the best pubs in the world are in Australia—and though Melbourne will try to fight us on this—the best of the best are really in Sydney.
+Here at Urban List, we know that the best pubs in the world are in Australia—and though Melbourne will try to fight us on this—the best of the best pubs are definitely in Sydney/Eora.

 From Newtown to Darlinghurst and over the bridge to the Northern Beaches, raise your schooner or order another cold one, here are the best pubs in Sydney right now.